slappforge/lambda-debugging-workshops/java-debugging/README.md

 ## 1. Clone the sample repository and set the SQS queue name

-First clone this repository to your local machine and open the sample-lambda-code sub-directory with your IDE.
-This directory contains a sample lambda function named SQSPublisher, which extracts a message from the Lambda event and then publishes it to a pre-defined SQS queue.
+First clone this repository to your local machine and open the `sample-lambda-code` sub-directory with your IDE.
+This directory contains a sample lambda function named `SQSPublisher`, which extracts a message from the Lambda event and then publishes it to a pre-defined SQS queue.

 ### Setting the SQS URL

 For this to sample to work, you need to have a SQS queue created in your AWS account.
 For that, log into the SQS (Simple Queue Service) console of your AWS account and create a new SQS queue.
-After the queue is created, set it into the SQS_URL variable at the top of the saSQSPublisher class.
+After the queue is created, set it into the SQS_URL variable at the top of the `SQSPublisher` class.
 You may also use an existing queue for this exercise.

 ```
 final String SQS_URL = "asankha-java-demo";